jtablesaw/tablesaw/docs/gettingstarted.md

 [^1]: The method shown does not actually "produce" any output For that you would call *System.out.println()*.
-For brevity, output will be shown going forward indented by one tab beneath the code that produced it.
+For brevity, this "faux" output will be shown indented by one tab beneath the code that produced it.